BloodCross/bloodCross-android/README.md

-# BloodCross for Android 🎁 :hospital: :ambulance: :family:
+# BloodCross for Android 🎁 :hospital: :ambulance: :family: :heart:

 App puts the power to save lives in the palm of your hand.